 Kirsten about 9 years ago

 Thanks for the replies Karen and Kirstin!
 I'm going for 5 days, so hopefully can squeeze in a few days of skiing plus a day or two of sight-seeing and adventuring!

 Is there anything off the beaten path that isn't well known or in the guide books that I should see? about 9 years ago

 The advice above looks really good.
 In reference to your off the beaten path question.
 See this link for the top voted, non commercial things to do in Wanaka.

 The top ones are mapped.

 If you're off to Wanaka and you want to chill out one evening, go to Cinema Paradiso - its a tiny cinema, you can get a meal there too (and eat it in the screening room with a beer).
 They have a half time interval where they sell freshly baked cookies straight from the oven too.
 And the seats are a bunch of sofa's so its nice and comfy too!
-Definitely a good way to spend an evening! over 8 years agoAnswered by Louise via Travellr.com
+Definitely a good way to spend an evening! almost 9 years agoAnswered by Louise via Travellr.com